Fifty-five years ago this week in 1964, New York City at the height of its Mad Men

 Behind the scenes, few "popular" acts in America--with a few notable exceptions like Sam Cooke, James Brown and Ray Charles--were so dedicated to their craft.
 The Beatles wrote and recorded constantly and were discerning critics of everything going on around them.
 As songwriters, John Lennon and Paul McCartney were also keen fans of a wide range of artists from Bing Crosby to the Coasters and were sly and expert thieves ("knicking

 " as McCartney called it) of chord structures and harmonies, often turning old ideas into new and beguiling melodies.
-Mainstream press had never seen young, independent entertainers quite like this quartet, who traveled seemingly with no one but their manager, who opted to stay in the background as much as possible.
+The mainstream press in New York had never seen young, independent entertainers quite like this quartet, who traveled seemingly with no one but their manager, who opted to stay in the background as much as possible.
 Between Ringo's malaprops and John's Joyce-meets-Goon Show

 word play, they were too quick for the aged, stuffy press corp that huffed and puffed behind them and could do little but set themselves up to be knocked down with silly questions.

 If you've ever wondered what all the fuss was about or doubted it was that big a deal, Albert and David Maysles film The Beatles: The First U.S. Visit

 (originally shown as What's Happening!
 The Beatles In the USA

 ) is a fantastic introduction to western culture, 1964.
 As for The Beatles themselves, by early 1964 they had pretty much everything they needed.
 Except perhaps for a guitar that had some bite